elliempatten/dnd-spells/README.md

 ## But at the moment...

 So far I've set up a GraphQL server with a React frontend that connects to a database (not included in this repo), which holds references to a user's spells.
-On loading the app, we then fetch these references and use them to get more information about the user's spells from the 5E Open SRD and a formatted list of the user's spells is displayed on the frontend.
+On loading the app, we then fetch these references and use them to get more information about the user's spells from the 5E Open SRD and a formatted list of the user's spells is displayed on the frontend, ordered by level.

 ## Next steps...

-- Order spells by levels
-- Style and format the spells list to make it easily scannable and pleasing
+- Style and format the spells list to make it easily scannable and pleasing (make the levels expandable/collapsible to show/hide the contents, maybe spells expandable/collapsable too)
 - Allow users to search for spells from 5E and add them to their spell list
 - Add custom fields, and allow users to edit (eg. whether it's from an item, recharge time, race/class abilities etc.)
 - Allow some kind of searching for bonus action spells or reaction spells etc.